ngnlang/ngn/README.md

 Return the size of the array.

 ### `push(item)`
 Push, i.e. add, an item to the end of an array.
-Returns the new size of the array as a `number`.
+Returns the new size of the array as an `i64`.
 ```
 var stuff =< ["guitar", "shirt"]
 const size = stuff.push("hat")